The Student Card is a multifunctional chip card that acts as the TUM student I.D.

 - used as a deposit for bottles or dishes

 - used to make copies at TUM (only on the Munich Student Union copiers)

 The Student Card is a contact-free card, meaning it simply needs to be held up to the card reader to be scanned or to make credits or charges.

 Note: If you store multiple cards with payment functions in your wallet, they can interfere with each other!

 New Students (Bachelor's as well as Master's Programs)

 You may pick up your Student Card once you have met the following requirements:

-- You have paid your tuition fees in full
+- You have paid your semester fees in full

 - You have submitted all of your application materials